 Resizing is an essential step to create an image that fits journal recommendations.
 Making an image smaller (i.e. decreasing the number of pixels) is acceptable as software can combine multiple pixels into a single pixel.
 However, when there is an attempt to increase the number of pixels, the computer software needs to create additional pixels.
 This may result in misinterpretation of data.

-Let us know how these tips assisted you in creating your images and figures in the comments section below!
+Let us know how these tips assisted you in creating scientific pictures and figures in the comments section below!
 You can also visit our Q&A forum for frequently asked questions related to different aspects of research writing and publishing answered by our team that comprises subject-matter experts, eminent researchers, and publication experts.